Brihadisvara Temple: Architecture

 The temple faces east, and once had a water moat around it.
 This has been filled up.
 The fortified wall now runs around this moat.
 The two walls have ornate gateways called the gopurams.
 These are made from stone and display entablature.
 The main gateways are on the east side.
 The first one is called the Keralantakan tiruvasal, which means the "sacred gate of the Keralantakan".
 The word Keralantakan was the surname of king Rajaraja who built it.
 About a 100 m ahead is the inner courtyard gopuram called the Rajarajan tiruvasal.
 This is more decorated than the Keralantakan tiruvasal, such as with its adhishthanam relief work narrating scenes from the Puranas and other Hindu texts.
 The inner eastern gopuram leads to a vast courtyard, in which the shrines are all signed to east–west and north-west cardinal directions.
 The complex can be entered either on one axis through a five-story gopuram or with a second access directly to the huge main quadrangle through a smaller free-standing gopuram.
 The gopuram of the main entrance is 30 m high, smaller than the vimana.
-The main temple-related monuments and the great tower is in the middle of this courtyard.
+The main temple-related monuments and the great tower are in the middle of this courtyard.
 Around the main temple that is dedicated to Shiva, are smaller shrines, most of which are aligned axially.
 These are dedicated to his consort Parvati, his sons Murugan and Ganesha, Nandi, Varahi, Karuvur deva (the guru of Rajaraja Chola), Chandeshvara and Nataraja.
 The Nandi mandapam has a monolithic seated bull facing the sanctum.
 In between them are stairs leading to a columned porch and community gathering hall, then an inner mandapa connecting to the pradakshina patha, or circumambulation path.
 The Nandi (bull) facing the mukh-mandapam weighs about 25 tonnes.
 It is made of a single stone and is about 2 m in height, 6 m in length and 2.5 m in width.
 The image of Nandi is a monolithic one and is one of the largest in the country.

 Preservation & Restoration

-As a world heritage monument, the temple and the premises comes under the Archaeological Survey of India (ASI) which falls under the Ministry of Culture of the Government of India, to ensure safety, preservation and restoration.
+As a world heritage monument, the temple and the premises come under the Archaeological Survey of India (ASI) which falls under the Ministry of Culture of the Government of India, to ensure safety, preservation and restoration.
 The surrounding facilities have been upgraded to create an ambience worthy of the grandeur of this ancient marvel with lighting, signage and facilities for devotees and visitors.
-The lighting of the monument is designed to enhance the natural color of the stone along with the sculptural forms adorning all corners of the temple.
+The lighting of the monument is designed to enhance the natural colour of the stone along with the sculptural forms adorning all corners of the temple.
 The restoration has been undertaken by the Archaeological Survey of India that commissioned Sheila Sri Prakash Indian architect and designer to lead the design.